getsentry/sentry-docs/src/collections/_documentation/performance/performance-metrics.md

     - Tolerable = >T and ≤ 4*T
     - Frustrated = 4*T
     - Apdex = (# of Satisfactory Requests + (# of Tolerable Requests/2)) / (# of Total Requests)
-- Impact/Paindex - a user-weighted performance metric to assess the relative magnitude of your application performance

 ## Average Transaction Duration
 Average Transaction Duration indicates the average response time for all occurrences of a given transaction